a-eldar/DB-Notes/Design Theory/Framework.md

 ![[Pasted image 20250527173836.png]]
 ### Duplication Problem
 There is still a problem with that.
 In our example, we can see the the `OffPhone` data is duplicated.
-This, generally speaking is a waste of storage.
+This, generally speaking, is a waste of storage.

 As a general rule, we don't duplicate information, because it's a waste of storage and it makes it harder to update the value (in our case, update the office phone number).